Is it time for bold action in the Cowboy State?

 For a long time, Wyoming was the country’s largest producer of uranium.
 What about a commitment to putting in some nuclear plants?
 I am not talking about those massive Three Mile Island-type plants.
 We have had nuclear powered submarines and aircraft carriers for over 50 years using small nukes.
 Should we be pushing for small nuclear installations using these super-safe small nuclear plants so Wyoming can continue to provide energy to the rest of the country?
 Providing power to the country has been our bread and butter.
 Should we continue to try to fill that position, using nukes this time around?

 We are a perfect location for massive computer server centers.
 Cheyenne already has several.
-We also could serve as a great location for supercomputers.
+We also could serve as a great location for super computers.
 They require cool weather.
 Cool wind is good.
 And Wyoming, especially around Cheyenne, has huge trunks of internet fiber.
-These will not employ so many people but cold provide tax monies.
+These will not employ so many people but could provide tax monies.

 It is hard for Wyoming to attract big 500-employee plants.
 But it is easy for Cowboy State to attract 500 people who each individually work for their individual companies and bring their big salaries with them?